cwerner/saqc-playground/docs/source/flows.md

 ## 3. Check - Level 1

 :::{admonition} Summary
 More indepth check if new data uwing the `SaQC` library.
-In this check, preceeding data is also considered (i.e. to detect unplausible trend shifts).
+In this check, previous data is also considered (i.e. to detect unplausible trend shifts).
 :::

 :::{admonition} Operation